-Within six months of launching, there were 330 million impressions on Twitter, with nearly 170,000 tweets from 160,000 fans. #ShareaCoke was trending and became a hot topic of conversation within popular culture, which led us to release a hundred more names and use our creative to congratulate Wills and Kate on the birth of Prince George.
+Within six months of launching, there were 330 million impressions on Twitter, with nearly 170,000 tweets from 160,000 fans. #ShareaCoke was trending and became a hot topic of conversation, which led us to release a hundred more names and even congratulate Wills and Kate on the birth of Prince George.

-To make sure everyone had the chance to get involved, we took Share a Coke on tour so the entire nation could grab a personalised bottle.
+We wanted everyone to have the chance to get involved so we took Share a Coke on tour so the entire nation could grab a personalised bottle.
 For those who couldn’t clink bottles with their loved ones in person, we created a Facebook app so they could share a virtual Coke instead.

-In 2014 we brought Share a Coke back for another summer, and replaced our logo with over 1,000 names to give people even more opportunities to surprise friends and family.
-We also introduced the public to Bobby the dog, who starred in our advert, and held a vote on the Coca‑Cola Facebook page to find 50 of the nation’s most popular names to appear on our posters.
+In 2014 we brought Share a Coke back for another summer, and this time we went even bigger and replaced our logo with over 1,000 names so even more people could surprise their friends and family.
+We also introduced the public to Bobby the dog, who starred in our advert, and held a vote on the

-Share a Coke has since been launched in multiple markets around the world, each with their own unique and personal stories to tell.
+Share a Coke has since been launched in many markets around the world, each with their own unique and personal stories to tell.
 Thank you, everyone, for sharing a Coke!